plone/volto/docs/source/configuration/slots.md

 ## Anatomy

-Slots have a name, and they contain a list of slot components.
+Slots have a name, and they contain a list of named slot components.

 Volto renders slots using the `SlotRenderer` component.
 You can add slot insertion points in your code, as shown in the following example.